MrEddX/docs.chatrix.one/docs/faq.en.md

 ## Can I have multiple accounts registered on different servers?

 You can have as many accounts as you want, both on one and on different servers.
 It is even possible to control them from the same device.
 You will only have to log in with each individual account separately in the settings of the software you are using.
+Please note that registration of more than one account per user in **Chatrix.One**is not allowed.
+For more information, please read the rules in the [Terms](https://docs.chatrix.one/en/terms/#they-are-forbidden) section.

 * * *